tech-srl/slm-code-generation/README.md

 Brockschmidt et al., 2019: [https://github.com/microsoft/graph-based-code-modelling/](https://github.com/microsoft/graph-based-code-modelling/).

 ## Querying the Trained Model
-To query the trained model, use the following API, where `MYCODE` is the given code snippet, that includes two question marks (`??`) to mark the "hole" that should be completed:
+To query the trained model, use the following API, where `MYCODE` is the given code snippet, that includes two question marks (`??`) to mark the "hole" that should be completed.

+### To query the expression-prediction model (the "paper model" in the demo website):
 ```
 curl -X POST https://w0w3uc4a63.execute-api.us-east-1.amazonaws.com/prod/predict -d '{"code": "MYCODE"}'
 ```